krother/Python3_Reference/numbers.md

 If you perform arithmetics with integer numbers, the result is also an integer.
 If one of the numbers is a float, the result will also be a float.
 When you perform a division, the result is always a floating-point number.

+## Rounding and binary representation

+Occasionally, seemingly simple floating-point calculations will result in strange results, e.g. instead of `0.25` you might see:

+    0.250000000000000001

+This is related to the underlying binary representation of floating-point numbers.
+The precision of floats is by default 16 digits, which is enough for most applications (be aware that it might not, if you are doing astrophysics or other high-precision calculations).

+(The same happens in all programming languages, but they might round the floats automatically.)